-Damen Shipyards Group has awarded Alewijnse Marine the contract for the complete electrical outfitting of the group’s first Marine Aggregate Dredger (MAD) 3500.
+Damen Shipyards Group has awarded Alewijnse Marine the contract for the turn-key electrical installation and dredge automation of the group’s first Marine Aggregate Dredger (MAD) 3500.
 This innovative vessel is a ground-breaking design by Damen and the British owner CEMEX UK Marine Limited, a leader in the building materials industry.
 The highly advanced and efficient dredger is designed to extract sand and gravel from the sea bed at depths of up to 55 metres, in challenging locations including the North Sea.
 The construction will take place at Damen Shipyards Galati in Romania.

 Alewijnse scope of works

 The Alewijnse scope of the project comprises the engineering and delivery of the e-package, including electrical panels and switchboards, cables, installing materials, an important part of electrical outfitting parts and systems.
 Additional activities to be undertaken by Alewijnse include steelwork, general installation works including installing the electrical systems driving the dredging equipment as well as those managing the general vessel operations and also commissioning.

 Involved in the first design

 The decision by Damen to choose Alewijnse Marine for the electrical works on MAD3500 was based on the presence of the Alewijnse facility in Galati, Romania and the strong track-record of Alewijnse in supporting the Damen Shipyards Group with its specialist skills in the construction of previous vessels for.

 Alewijnse Project Manager Valentin Petrea commented on the order: “Being a new concept design, I am very glad that we can be involved right from the beginning in what is likely to be a challenging project as we work together to make it a success.
 We look forward to proving once again that our experience and quality can ensure satisfaction for our client and contribute to them winning more orders from this product range in the future.”